Some, Any, Much, Many: Mastering Quantifiers for the TOEIC®

 Special Cases - Part 6

-In Part 6, quantifiers often appear in longer sentences, with complements that separate the quantifier from the noun.
+In Part 6, quantifiers often appear in longer sentences, with complements that distance the quantifier from the noun.

 Options: (A) many (B) much (C) a number (D) an amount